 Dr. Leonard brings a variety of supervised clinical experience to her position, including a post-doctoral fellowship with the OCD Center at Rogers Memorial Hospital, where she worked with Bradley C. Riemann, Ph.D., a leading expert in the assessment of anxiety disorders and use of cognitive-behavioral therapy (CBT) treatment.
 During her fellowship, Dr. Leonard offered her expertise in analyzing and presenting treatment outcome data for OCD programs at Rogers.
 She also conducted diagnostic assessments and provided treatment for OCD and other anxiety disorders, as well as other co-morbid conditions in the residential and IOP programs.

-Dr. Leonard has offered consultations on anxiety cases throughout the hospital’s system – most frequently on the adult inpatient unit or Herrington Recovery Center.
+Dr. Leonard has offered consultations on anxiety cases throughout the hospital’s system.
 She uses her skills to clarify diagnoses and assess whether patients are appropriate for one of the programs, as well as the severity of their condition.
 Dr. Leonard has an extensive background in depression treatment and research, primarily behavioral activation, as well as an extreme interest in OCD and anxiety treatment.